TIBCOSoftware/flogo-maven-plugin/README.md

 ## Prerequisites

-1. Maven __3.6.x and above__ should be installed on the Machine.
+1. Maven (3.6.x and above) should be installed on the Machine.
 M2_HOME should be set.
 The Maven Executable should be available in the Path.
 This can be confirmed by running the command mvn -version from Terminal/Command Prompt.
-2. TIBCO Flogo® Extension for Visual Studio Code version __1.2.0 and above__ should be installed or a VSIX package (.vsix) file specific to your operating system should be downloaded.
+2. TIBCO Flogo® Extension for Visual Studio Code (1.2.0 and above) should be installed or a VSIX package (.vsix) file specific to your operating system should be downloaded.

 ## Installation